On this page

 - Use the HR policy and procedures template

-- regulatory changes, market changes or new technology that may force you to look at how you run your business
+- regulatory changes, market changes or new technology that could force you to look at how you're running your business

 - poor staff performance